-With the weather turning cooler in Eden, Texas, your heating systems will be in use again.
+With the weather turning cooler in San Angelo, Texas, your heating systems will be in use again.
 However, you must be cognizant of any signs of wear and tear in the furnace.
 Among those signs are strange sounds or smells, as well as hot and cold spots in different parts of your house.
 In some instances, you can fix the furnace problems, but it’s important that you also recognize when it is time to call in professional help.

 DIY: Changing Your Filters